Dual metrics on the boundary of strictly polyhedral hyperbolic 3-manifolds: Preliminaries

-By $\S^1_l$ we denote the metric circle of length $l$.
+We denote by $\S^1_l$ the metric circle of length $l$.
 A \emph{closed global geodesic} in a metric space $(S, d)$ is the image of an isometric map $\S^1_l \rightarrow (S, d)$ (here it is crucial that it preserves distances in $\S^1_l$ globally).
-A \emph{closed $\e$-quasi-geodesic} is the image of $S^1_l$ under an $\e$-quasi-isometry, i.e., a map $S^1_l \rightarrow (S, d)$ with distortion at most $\e$.
-The following consequence of the Arzel\'a--Ascoli theorem was shown in~\cite[Theorem 6.1]{HR}:
+A \emph{closed $\e$-quasi-geodesic} is the image of $S^1_l$ under a map $S^1_l \rightarrow (S, d)$ with distortion at most $\e$.
+The following consequence of the Arzel\'a--Ascoli Theorem was shown in~\cite[Theorem 6.1]{HR}:

 \begin{lm} Let $\{d_i\}$ be a sequence of metrics on $S$ converging in the Lipschitz sense to a metric $d$.
 Let $\{\gamma_i \subset S\}$ be closed $\e_i$-quasi-geodesics in $d_i$ with $\e_i \rightarrow 0$ and the lengths $l_i$ of $\gamma_i$ converging to $l>0$.
 Then up to extracting a subsequence, $\gamma_i$ converge to a closed global geodesic $\gamma \subset S$ in $d$ of length $l$. \end{lm}